 Then, the time for transmission finally came.
 In 2007, I settled in Palestine and taught at the Edward Saïd National Conservatory in Ramallah, Bethlehem and East Jerusalem.
 My interest for the Middle East goes a long way back: concerts in Iran, travel through Jordan and Egypt in 2006 where I experienced a strong and long-lasting musical emotion with Sinaï Bedouin; the ancestral sound of his instrument still haunts my soul.
 I deepened my understanding of Middle Eastern and Far Eastern music in 2015 during a third long stay with several masters at the Banff Center for the Arts in Canada: Pandit Dhruba Gosh, Yogesh Samsi (India), Charbel Rouhana (Lebanon), Kiya Tabassian (Iran) and Didem Basar (Turkey).
 Oral transmission, « heart against heart », has always been essential for me.

 Back in France for the last ten years, I teach at the conservatories of the 6th and 13th districts of Paris, pursue a chamber music career and perform on stage for various artistic projects.
-Since 2015, I am involved in the national project DEMOS which is a cultural democratization project focused on an orchestral practice.
 As far as my teaching is concerned, my approach is tailored to each student.
 But my main interest is to encourage the student who is eager to learn, whatever his or her talent might be.
 Some have embraced a successful career, and others keep playing regularly, continuously looking for Beauty, to my deepest joy!

 « I find her talent to the quite superior with fine musicality and great strength »